tingaki/Intrinsic-Pigeon-pair-Preferences-Revealed-by-IVF/README.md

-# Intrinsic-Pigeon-pair-Preferences-Revealed-by-IVF
+# Parental Mixed-gender Preferences Revealed by IVF Twin Births

-We provide program files and data files used in the paper "Intrinsic Pigeon-pair Preferences Revealed by IVF", including
+We provide program files and data files used in the paper "Parental Mixed-gender Preferences Revealed by IVF Twin Births", including

 A. Code files